 Schedule is the most-discussed and least-understood input in fantasy football.
 The classic strength-of-schedule chart — green boxes for the Bears, red boxes for the 49ers — captures maybe a third of the actual edge available.
-Our Sharksnip projection model uses five distinct schedule features, all backed by historical NFL data, that compound into a real rest-of-season (ROS) advantage if you know what to look for.
+A December Steelers-Browns weather spot and a Lions-Rams dome game should not be flattened into the same color-coded blob.
+Our Shark Snip projection model weighs five distinct schedule signals, all backed by historical NFL data, that compound into a real rest-of-season (ROS) advantage if you know what to look for.

 Why "easy schedule" is a bad framing